-From the opening sequence mapping out its continents, Game of Thrones establishes an with a level of detail and realism rarely seen in fantasy.
+From the opening sequence mapping out its continents, Game of Thrones establishes an immense world with a level of detail and realism rarely seen in fantasy.
 The Seven Kingdoms of Westeros feel like a lived-in realm, complete with distinctive cultures, languages, and histories.

 The show's world-building is meticulous – feudal politics, heraldry, and even the weather ("Winter is coming") are woven into the narrative's fabric.
 Early seasons almost play like a historical drama, emphasizing political alliances, war strategies, and social hierarchies reminiscent of medieval Europe.